WILD11 SUSTAINABILITY PLEDGE

-The carbon footprint of WILD11 planning and deployment will be analyzed and offset, and dedicated to protecting primary forests and other large, intact natural areas.
-100% of all offset revenue will go directly and equally to two projects where local communities and Indigenous Peoples protect large wild areas, one in the Amazon (see here) and one in India (under selection by India Committee, to be announced).
+The carbon footprint of WILD11 planning and deployment will be analyzed and the offset dedicated to protecting primary forests and other large, intact natural areas.
+100% of all offset revenue will go directly and equally to projects where local communities and Indigenous Peoples protect large wild areas.
+The first project selected is with our partners and friends the Yawanawa People in the Amazon, protecting 180,000 ha of primary forest that is +98% intact (see here).
 While we acknowledge the importance of restoration of biodiversity through ecologically correct and highly diverse tree planting, our preference is to emphasize avoided deforestation by protecting existing primary forests, intact wild landscapes and associated natural restoration, and support the tribal and indigenous communities doing this work.

 We will minimize the demand for resources and use available local, reused and/or recycled resources whenever possible in a manner supported by local stakeholders.
 The use of paper will be at a bare minimum, with any excess paper or other materials to be either reused or recycled.
 WILD11 organizers will reduce and strive to eliminate the use of plastics in all materials used and exhibits constructed.